source-separation/tutorial/_sources/intro/tutorial_structure.md

 the left-hand side, or you can scroll to the bottom of the page to click the button on the bottom right to go to the next section.

-## How to Use This Book
+### This Book is Interactive

-All of the material presented here is written in the `python3` programming language.
+Most of the material presented here is written in the `python3` programming language.
 It is presented in the [Jupyter Notebook](https://jupyter.org/) format, which allows us to interweave the lecture material with the code interactively.
 [Click here](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/what_is_jupyter.html)